pH-7/pH-7/README.md

 ✅ **Clean Code, DRY and SOLID principles** are second nature to me.

-✅ **Give lots of focus, perseverance, and knowledge** to accomplish as best I can a new project from scratch.
+✅ **Give lots of focus, perseverance, and knowledge** to accomplish new projects as best I can from scratch.

-✅ **Passion for writing secure, testable and scalable applications**, following the best coding practices.
+✅ **Passion for writing secure, testable, and scalable applications**, following the best coding practices.

 ✅ **Growth mindset**, I always tend to see mistakes as "learning experiences & continuous improvements" for myself, and those around me.